areebahmed47/budgetingApp/README.md

 # budgetingApp
-This is project help you to maintain your monthly budget
+This project will help you to maintain your monthly budget